-Dermatitis herpetiformis often occurs in young adults but can occur in children and the elderly.
+Dermatitis herpetiformis often occurs in young adults but can occur in children and older people.
 It is rare in blacks and Asians.

-All patients with dermatitis herpetiformis have celiac disease, but most are asymptomatic.
+Almost all patients with dermatitis herpetiformis have celiac disease histologically, but in most cases the celiac disease is asymptomatic.
 Dermatitis herpetiformis develops in 15 to 25% of patients with celiac disease.
 Patients may have a higher incidence of other autoimmune disorders (including thyroid disorders, pernicious anemia, and diabetes) and small-bowel lymphoma.
 IgA deposits collect in the dermal papillary tips and attract neutrophils; they can be eliminated by a gluten-free diet.

 The term herpetiformis refers to the clustered appearance of the lesions (similar to that seen in herpesvirus infection) but does not indicate a causal relationship to herpesvirus.

 Dapsone generally results in remarkable improvement.
-Initial dosages of dapsone are 25 to 50 mg po once/day in adults and 0.5 mg/kg in children.
+Initial dosages of dapsone are 25 to 50 mg orally once a day in adults and 0.5 mg/kg in children.
 Usually, this dose dramatically relieves dermatitis herpetiformis symptoms, including itching and burning, within 1 to 3 days.
 If improvement occurs, the dose is continued.
 If no improvement occurs, the dose can be increased every week, up to 300 mg/day.
 Most patients respond well to 50 to 150 mg/day.

-Dapsone can cause hemolytic anemia; risk is highest after 1 mo of treatment and is increased in patients who have G6PD deficiency.
+Dapsone can cause hemolytic anemia; risk is highest after 1 month of treatment and is increased in patients who have glucose-6-phosphate dehydrogenase (G6PD) deficiency.
 Patients suspected of having G6PD deficiency should be tested for this deficiency before being treated with dapsone.
 Methemoglobinemia is common; hepatitis, agranulocytosis, dapsone syndrome (hepatitis and lymphadenopathy), and a motor neuropathy are more serious complications.

-Sulfapyridine 500 mg po tid (or, alternatively, sulfasalazine) is an alternative for patients who cannot tolerate dapsone.
-Doses of sulfapyridine up to 2000 mg po tid can be used.
+Sulfapyridine 500 mg orally 3 times a day (or, alternatively, sulfasalazine) is an alternative for patients who cannot tolerate dapsone.
+Doses of sulfapyridine up to 2000 mg orally 3 times a day can be used.
 Sulfapyridine may cause agranulocytosis.

-Patients receiving dapsone or sulfapyridine should have a baseline CBC.
-CBC is then done weekly for 4 wk, then every 2 to 3 wk for 8 wk, and every 12 to 16 wk thereafter.
+Patients receiving dapsone or sulfapyridine should have a baseline complete blood count (CBC).
+CBC is then done weekly for 4 weeks, then every 2 to 3 weeks for 8 weeks, and every 12 to 16 weeks thereafter.

-Patients who have dermatitis herpetiformis, even if they have no GI symptoms, have celiac disease and are at risk of small-bowel lymphoma.
+Almost all patients who have dermatitis herpetiformis, even if they have no gastrointestinal symptoms, have histologic evidence of celiac disease and are at risk of small-bowel lymphoma.

 Because itching is intense and skin is fragile, vesicles may all be broken and thus not evident on examination.

-Confirm the diagnosis with skin biopsy and direct immunofluorescence testing of a lesion and adjacent normal-appearing skin.
+Confirm the diagnosis with skin biopsy, direct immunofluorescence testing of a lesion and adjacent normal-appearing skin, and serologic tests.